TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionKey/Index.rst

   extension you make is defined as "private", which means no one else but you have access to it until you permit it to be public.
 It's free of charge to register an extension name.
-By definition, all code in the TYPO3 Extension Repository is covered by the GPL license because it interfaces with TYPO3.
+By definition, all code in the `TYPO3 Extension Repository`:pn: is covered by the GPL license because it interfaces with `TYPO3`:pn:.
 You should really consider making general extensions!